126 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is online soft skills training safe for people with mental health conditions?
+What prior data suggests that this online soft skills training is safe for individuals with mental health conditions?

 WL